miketui/middle/OEBPS/chapters_src/13-Chapter-IV-The-Art-of-Networking-in-Freelance-Hairstyling_final.md

 c) Only network with other local businesses
 d) Relocate to urban centers to access better opportunities

-**Answer:** b) Focus primarily on digital platforms and occasional travel to industry hubs

 ### Question 4
 What is a key principle for nurturing long-term professional relationships?